 How to apply

-Applications can be made by post or in person to the address on the application form, which should be completed in full and returned with the appropriate fee.
+Applications can be made by post to the address on the application form, which should be completed in full and returned with the appropriate fee.

 - MOT test fees